-Contributions and contributions receivable -
+Contributions and Contributions Receivable -

 Credit risk associated with contributions receivable is considered to be limited due to high historical collection rates and because substantial portions of the outstanding amounts are due from foundations supportive of the Fund's mission.
-At December 31, 2021 and 2020, 84% and 100% of the Fund's contributions receivable were due from two donors and one donor, respectively.
-For the years ended December 31, 2021 and 2020, three donors and one donor accounted for approximately 63% and 16% of contributions and grants, respectively.
+At December 31, 2022 and 2021, 94% and 84% of the Fund's contributions receivable were due from three and two donors, respectively.
+For the years ended December 31, 2022 and 2021, one donor and three donors accounted for approximately 12% and 63% of contributions and grants, respectively.